matt1398/Calibrate/README.md

 # Calibrate
-Repo for calibrating bldc motor
+Repo for calibrating + controlling bldc motor

 For controlling the motor using tview: